How to connect to a database with MySQL Workbench

 5. Enter the password

-1. Enter the password generated from MySQL users.
+- Enter the password generated from MySQL Users.

-2. Check Save password in vault if you don't want to enter it every time.
+- Check Save password in vault if you do not want to enter it each time.

 6. Connection created

-You will now see your new connection on the Workbench main screen.
+Now you will see your new connection on the main Workbench screen.

 Click on it to access.